Tools change (I'm looking at you, AI). The process remains the same.

 Explore & Discover

 Who are my users, and what problem are they trying to solve?
-What data can I get my hands on?
-Are there experts I can speak to?
-Who or what is my competition and what can I learn from them (good & bad)?
+What data can I dig up?
+Are there experts I can tap into?
+Who (or what) is my competition, and what can I learn from them—both the good and the please-don’t-do-that?
+ChatGPT and Gemini have been amazing additions to this part of the process.

 Find Opportunities

-What are the pain points I’ve discovered?
-Am I iterating off of an existing product or starting from scratch?
-How can I make my user's life easier?
-What can I do to delight unexpectedly?
-How do I measure success?
+What pain points have surfaced?
+Am I iterating on an existing product or building from scratch?
+How can I make my users' lives easier?
+Where’s the opportunity to create a little unexpected delight?
+And most importantly—how do I measure success?

 Sketch, mockup, and share